upstream-se/guidebook-draft/docs/foundations/discipline/epistemic-governance.md

 - **Revisable** — commitments must be explicitly reconsiderable when contextual understanding changes.
 - **Accountable** — identifiable stewardship must exist for preservation and revision.

 These properties operationalize the principles of the discipline.
 Without them, intent dissolves into informal interpretation.

 ## Conceptual clarification

-The term *epistemic* signals that the primary object of governance is meaning, not artifacts.

-Epistemic governance differs from:

-- **Knowledge management**, which may store documents without binding commitments.
-- **Architecture governance**, which may review structures without preserving rationale.
-- **Compliance governance**, which may enforce procedure without revisiting purpose.
-- **Operational governance**, which optimizes execution without stabilizing intent.
+Epistemic governance designates governance whose primary object is articulated meaning.

+Its concern is not artifact production, process enforcement, or structural review in isolation, but the stewardship of binding commitments and the contextual knowledge that justifies them.

+It differs structurally from adjacent forms of governance:

+- **Knowledge management** governs the storage, retrieval, and dissemination of information.
+It does not, by itself, determine which commitments bind realization or how they are revised.

+- **Architecture governance** governs structural coherence and conformance to architectural rules.
+It does not, by itself, preserve or reinterpret the commitments that justify those rules.

+- **Compliance governance** governs adherence to predefined procedures, standards, or regulations.
+It does not, by itself, revisit whether declared commitments remain justified under changing context.

+- **Operational governance** governs execution performance, reliability, and efficiency.
+It does not, by itself, stabilize the meaning that directs execution.

+Epistemic governance operates at a different level: it governs the durability, justification, traceability, and deliberate revision of the commitments that orient all other forms of governance.
 Epistemic governance governs the **legitimacy of commitments over time**.

 It ensures that:

 - structure remains justified by articulated purpose,
 - evolution remains coherent with declared non-goals,
-- revision remains deliberate rather than implicit,
+- revision remains deliberate rather than implicit, and
 - acceleration does not produce silent drift.

 Execution excellence does not substitute epistemic stewardship.
 Automation amplifies the need for it.

 Epistemic governance is therefore the structural condition that makes coherent evolution possible in long-lived software systems.